faruktkgl/STM32ServoMotorControl/README.md

 ![image](https://github.com/user-attachments/assets/d0643ebf-f0db-40d8-843f-f8f16934f38a)

-Under the SYS configuration in STM32CubeIDE, Serial Wire (SWD) is selected as the debug interface to enable programming and debugging using ST-Link.
+-Under the SYS configuration in STM32CubeIDE, Serial Wire (SWD) is selected as the debug interface to enable programming and debugging using ST-Link.

 ![image](https://github.com/user-attachments/assets/48e6746e-8d1b-4fdf-8d5e-c5efa6d8d4be)

-TIM2 is configured to generate a PWM signal on Channel 4 (PA3) for controlling the pan servo.
+-TIM2 is configured to generate a PWM signal on Channel 4 (PA3) for controlling the pan servo.

 **Prescaler is set to 144 - 1**
 **Auto-reload register (ARR) is set to 10000 - 1**
-This results in a PWM frequency of approximately 50 Hz, which is suitable for standard servo motors.
+-This results in a PWM frequency of approximately 50 Hz, which is suitable for standard servo motors.

 ![image](https://github.com/user-attachments/assets/7078c58f-fe01-40fe-abe4-4e21668f0ce1)

-TIM3 is configured to generate a PWM signal on Channel 1 (PA6) for controlling the tilt servo.
+-TIM3 is configured to generate a PWM signal on Channel 1 (PA6) for controlling the tilt servo.

 **Prescaler is set to 144 - 1**
 **Auto-reload register (ARR) is set to 10000 - 1**
 ![image](https://github.com/user-attachments/assets/b5d7e06d-e51f-469d-bc75-8d8bdc56f9df)

-USART1 is configured for asynchronous serial communication at a baud rate of 115200.
+-USART1 is configured for asynchronous serial communication at a baud rate of 115200.
-Communication with the STM32 is established via an **FTDI USB-to-Serial** adapter connected to pins **PA9 (TX)** and **PA10 (RX)**.
+-Communication with the STM32 is established via an **FTDI USB-to-Serial** adapter connected to pins **PA9 (TX)** and **PA10 (RX)**.

-The microcontroller receives simple character commands (w, a, s, d) from a Python GUI running on the PC.
+-The microcontroller receives simple character commands (w, a, s, d) from a Python GUI running on the PC.

 ![image](https://github.com/user-attachments/assets/a26474ff-ef6d-4986-83af-d90b1ddc7ef9)